When developing a link building strategy, many digital marketers prioritize backlinks over internal links. That's their first mistake.

 TIP: Look at Google Analytics to review the links that no one clicks and consider removing them.

-The last few common technical mistakes are unintended noindex or nofollow tags in your crawl pattern (these hold up authority and may not be how you want Google crawling the site).
-Also pages may be restricted by robots.txt.
-Pages should be included in the XML sitemap to verify what Google has discovered with its crawler..
+Other common technical linking mistakes are unintended noindex or nofollow tags in your crawl pattern (these hold up authority and may not be how you want Google crawling the site).

 We recommend taking care of these issues before moving on to the next priority: taxonomy.